 (1) Installing COW using the APT tools

-If you're running Debian Squeeze, Debian Sid, or Ubuntu Jaunty, you have it easy; all you need to do is pick "netrek-client-cow" from the package list in your system's package manager.
+If you're running any recent version of Debian or Ubuntu, you have it easy; all you need to do is pick "netrek-client-cow" from the package list in your system's package manager.
 Your system will probably even add the package to a Games menu on your desktop for you.
 In case you're having trouble, you can simply do the following:

 - get to a root shell prompt